Takahashi-Hirokis/vscode-settings/README.md

-# Visual Studio CODE SETTINGS For Private use
+# Visual Studio Code settings For Private use